mark-akturatech/archon-c64/README.md

 #### Code Labels

-Lables used to identify code addresses will be named to appropriately describe the functionality of the proceeding code.
+Labels used to identify code addresses will be named to appropriately describe the functionality of the proceeding code.

-Multilables will be used specifically for the following:
+Multi-labels will be used specifically for the following:
 - !skip : logic is being skipped as part of a condition check
 - !loop : looping logic
 - !next : breaking out of a loop
 - !return : exiting from a subroutine
 Double or more jumps (eg jmp !loop++) will not be used.

-For readability, code lables within a subroutine that are not intended to be called externallly to the subroutine will be treated as multilables (use multilabel identifier).
+For readability, code labels within a subroutine that are not intended to be called externally to the subroutine will be treated as multi-labels (use multilabel identifier).

 #### Constants